ffeelliiggoo/Azure-static-site/README.md

 ## Back-end resources

-The back-end is an [HTTP triggered](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) Azure Functions with Cosmos DB input and output binding.
-The Function is triggered, it retrieves the CosmosDB item, add +1 to it, and saves it and returns its value to the caller.
+The back-end is powered by an HTTP-triggered (https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp) Azure Function, integrated with Cosmos DB using both input and output bindings.
+When the function is triggered, it retrieves an item from Cosmos DB, increments its value by 1, updates the database, and returns the updated value to the caller.

 - [Prerequisites for developing functions with visual code locally.](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp)
 - [Create a Cosmos DB account via command line](https://azure.microsoft.com/en-us/resources/templates/101-cosmosdb-free/) or [from the portal](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal).